AbdulOhab/FlipLight/README.md

-# ?FlipLight – Firefox Appearance Mode Switcher
+# FlipLight – Firefox Appearance Mode Switcher

 **FlipLight** is a lightweight Firefox extension that lets you quickly switch the browser's appearance between **Light**, **Dark**, and **Automatic** modes — directly from your toolbar.